You may be able to protect yourself by taking PrEP, a once a day pill if you:

 What are the side effects of taking PrEP?

-The medication currently used for PrEP is called Truvada and has only a few mild side effects.
-During the first 2-3 weeks that Truvada is started, some people have nausea, fatigue and dizziness.
+The medications currently used for PrEP only have a few mild side effects.
+All of the medications have similar side effects.
+During the first 2-3 weeks that Truvada or TEVA (generic Truvada) is started, some people have nausea, fatigue and dizziness.
 Some people report an increase in gas.
+During the first 2-3 weeks that Descovy is started, some people have nausea, diarrhea, headaches and fatigue.
 These side effects should go away after those first 2-3 weeks once your body becomes used to the medication.
-The better you are at remembering to take your pill everyday, without missing doses, the faster the side effects will go away.
+The better you are at remembering to take your pill every day, without missing doses, the faster the side effects will go away.

 How much does PrEP cost?

-There are many options to cover the costs of Truvada, this includes the majority of insurance plans, including plans obtained through Maryland Healthcare Exchange.
+There are many options to cover the costs of Truvada, TEVA and Descovy, this includes the majority of insurance plans, including plans obtained through Maryland Healthcare Exchange.

-- With no healthcare insurance, the drug can cost between $8,000 and $14,000 per year.
-You may be eligible for some assistance to cover the cost of the medication through the Gilead Assistance Program.
+- With no healthcare insurance, the drugs can cost between $8,000 and $14,000 per year.
+You may be eligible for some assistance to cover the cost of the medication through assistance programs like Ready, Set, PrEP and the Gilead Assistance Program.

 - You will also have to think about the cost of following up with your healthcare provider for blood work at least four times per year.
 Depending on your out of pocket deductible (the amount you are required to pay), the costs of your visits may vary widely.
 It is important to discuss your options for health coverage with your healthcare team.
 PrEP has been approved by the US Preventative Services Task Force (USPSTF) and recommends that providers offer PrEP to their patients, which means if you have private insurance, the insurance company needs to cover PrEP.